Science

 • Build a solid knowledge foundation of the Biological, Chemical, Physical, Earth and space sciences and to use that scientific knowledge and methods needed to explain and predict phenomena.

-• Provide students with an opportunity to develop an interest in Science by expanding their curiosity and willingness to explore, ask questions and speculate about the world in which they live.
+• Provide students with an opportunity to develop an interest in Science by expanding their curiosity, imagination and willingness to explore the endless possibilities, ask questions and speculate about the world in which they live.

 • Understand the nature of scientific inquiry and the ability to use a range of scientific inquiry methods with students.